 Kolodinsky, R.W., Treadway, D., & Ferris, G.R.
 (2007).
 Political skill and influence effectiveness: Testing portions of an expanded Ferris and Judge (1991) model.
 Human Relations, 60(12): 1747-1778.
 Emerald Management Reviews Citation of Excellence Award.

-Ferris, G.R., Treadway, D.C., Kolodinsky, R.W., Hochwarter, W.A, Kacmar, C. J., Douglas, C., & Frink, D.D.
+2010, Best paper award, Journal of Management.
+One of five winners, this award was presented in 2010 for the following paper: Ferris, G.R., Treadway, D.C., Kolodinsky, R.W., Hochwarter, W.A, Kacmar, C. J., Douglas, C., & Frink, D.D.
 (2005).
 Development and validation of the political skill inventory.
 Journal of Management, 31(1): 1-28.
-Most cited article in Journal of Management for the year 2005.
+One of five most cited articles in Journal of Management for the year 2005.

 2008 Emerald Management Reviews Citation of Excellence Award for the article "Political Skill and Influence Effectiveness: Testing Portions of an Expanded Ferris and Judge (1991) Model", published in Human Relations volume 60 issue 12.
 Selected as one of the 50 best articles published in 2007 in management and one of the top 50 from the 15,000 articles reviewed throughout 2007.
 Emerald Management Reviews is an abstracting and indexing database that covers every article in the top 300 business and management journals world-wide.
 Awarded in August 2008.